tsubaiso/tsubaiso-api-documentation/README.md

 **/tags/update/:id**

-Description: Updates a tag.
-The updated tag will be sent back as JSON if successful.
+Description: Updates a segment(formerly tag).
+The updated segment(formerly tag) will be sent back as JSON if successful.

 Method: POST